YPL Book Group, led by Leslie Altman, meets the 3rd Thursday of the month at 2 PM. Newcomers always welcome. Meets in the Simpkins Reading Room.

 February: The Stranger by Albert Camus

-January:The Heaven and Earth Grocery Store by James McBride
+January:The Heaven and Earth Grocery Store by James McBride ______________

 Looking Ahead YPL Book Group